-Here we were replicating all the conditions from the previous day yet the way he used was completely different.
+Here we were, replicating all the conditions from the previous day, yet the way he used the software was completely different.
 His behavior had, literally, changed overnight.

 Our study participant was the owner of an auto repair shop that specializes in mufflers, brakes, batteries, and tires.
 The application he was using was the customer tracking software, which followed each customer through their visit, tracked his shop’s inventory, and estimated and invoiced every customer work order.
 It practically handled everything.

 The day before had been a Friday.
 For this shop, Fridays are like most weekdays.
 Customers come into the store at a regular pace.
 There’s often a small rush first thing in the morning, and most of those customers have appointments and are already in the system.

 On that Friday, we watched the shop owner process new customers.
 He’d get their name, the make, model, and year of their car, and the symptoms of their problem.
 He’d carefully and deliberately enter the proper information into the system, which in return, provided a proper estimate of the work.

 Most of the time, this estimate turns out to be what the work actually cost, a fact the owner was proud of.
 Even more frequently, the estimate was lower than his direct competitor, whose shop was on the opposite corner.
 Another fact that made the owner proud.

 The shop owner wasn’t a particularly fast typist.
 But on this Friday, he didn’t need to be.
 There were never more than two customers in the shop.
 He could enter all the data with his two index fingers, just like he usually did.